-Priority Risk ranking Action required 1 Very high Immediate action required, and these risks to be captured on IRM system.
-II High Strong mandatory action required, and these risks to be captured on IRM system.
+Priority Risk ranking Action required

+1 Very high Immediate action required.

+II High Strong mandatory action required

 III Medium Action required, possibly at administrative level.

 IV Low Minor or no action required.

 - Test the identified risk against safe limits, internal requirements, and external requirements, including legislation and other requirements, limits, and conditions of authorisations issued for that activity, and any other possible requirements to ascertain whether the risk exists or not. - Depending on the risk ranking, determine the degree of control and tolerance against the defined limits. - Determine whether the risk is acceptable; if acceptable, no further assessment is required.